Irrelon/emitter/readme.md

 // This will not error as you are passing the
 // expected string argument
 emitter.emit("event1", "John Smith");

+// This will correctly infer the type of `result`
+// as a number since the return type was defined
+// in the MyEvents.event1 interface
+const result = emitter.emit("event1", "John Smith");
 ```

 ### Extending The Emitter Class